 - Version 4 - Updated with links to Cypher Lords and Corvus Cabal Guide - 03 October 19

 - Version 3 - Updated with new products information - 17 September 19

 - Version 2 - Updated with link to Untamed Beasts Guide - 09 September 19

 - Version 1 - Updated with link to Iron Golems Guide - 25 August 19

 - Original - 13 August 19

-All the copies of WarCry Products used to produce this article were provided by Goblin Gaming.
+The Warcry Products used to produce this article were provided by Goblin Gaming and Firestorm Games.